osmosis-labs/cosmos-sdk/snapshots/README.md

 Snapshots are taken asynchronously, i.e. new blocks will be applied concurrently with snapshots being taken.
 This is possible because IAVL supports querying immutable historical heights.
-However, this requires `state-sync.snapshot-interval` to be a multiple of `pruning-keep-every`, to prevent a height from being removed while it is being snapshotted.
+However, this requires heights that are multiples of `state-sync.snapshot-interval` to be kept until after the snapshot is complete.
+It is done to prevent a height from being removed while it is being snapshotted.

 When a remote node is state syncing, Tendermint calls the ABCI method